 For the first time in months, China supposedly has no new cases of COVID-19 infection.
 That is if you believe the data they share with the now ravaged, shut down countries within the rest of the world.
 That means it must be time to ramp up their economic recovery plan to show the rest of the world how great they are, all while deflecting from their actions and responsibilities.

 Have you heard their accusation that COVID-19 actually originated in the USA?
 More deflection.
 Rumours spread in desperation to pass the buck.
-Fake news, started by bored Chinese citizens in lockdown, picked up and tweeted by authorities including their foreign ministry spokesman.
+Fake news, started by bored Chinese citizens in lockdown, was picked up and tweeted by authorities including their foreign ministry spokesman.
 Here are a few of the accusations and rumours prevalent on social media:

 - the deadly virus was brought to Wuhan by the US army.